Costco's Black Friday deals: Some now, some later

 The store is saving some of the best items for later.
 Take a look at what's coming starting Nov.
 21.

-Currently $189.99, Costco's bundle is already a slightly better-than-average deal because it includes an extra band.
+Currently $190, Costco's bundle is already a slightly better-than-average deal because it includes an extra band.
 But assuming that price stays the same, the upcoming $50 discount will make this one of the best Versa 2 deals we've seen yet.
+Read our Fitbit Versa 2 review.

-Currently on sale for $249.99, this Costco-exclusive bundle will drop another $50 starting Nov.
+Currently on sale for $250, this Costco-exclusive bundle will drop another $50 starting Nov.
 24. It includes not only a second controller (a $60 value), but also a three-month Game Pass Ultimate subscription (a $45 value).
 It doesn't come with any games, however, so you may want to keep an eye out for other Xbox bundles.
+Read our Xbox One S review.

 Available exclusively at Costco, the Shadow Edition of the popular Sonos Beam soundbar was "specially tuned by Oscar-winning sound engineers to emphasize the sound of the human voice so you can always follow the story."
 Beam deals are rare, so getting $100 off this special model is pretty solid.

-While you're at it, check out the Sonos Playbar with Wall Mount Kit for $529.99, a savings of $169 (not including the kit, which isn't included if you buy elsewhere).
-Read the Sonos Beam review.
+While you're at it, check out the Sonos Playbar with Wall Mount Kit for $530, a savings of $169 (not including the kit, which isn't included if you buy elsewhere).
+Read our Sonos Beam review.

 Those are some of our top picks from Costco's holiday catalog.
 After you've looked through it yourself, hit the comments and let us know which deals jumped out at you!